Leeds United boast one of the most passionate and loyal fan bases in world football.

-This week, we speak to Sean Lear who is a member of the New York Leeds United Supporters Club.
+This week, we speak to Bob Gibson, a member of the Leeds United Los Angeles Supporters Club.

-Why are you fans of Leeds United?
+Why are you a fan of Leeds United?
 What drew you to the football club?

 What is so special about being a Leeds United supporter?

-Tell us about the supporters club?
+Tell me about the supporters club?
 How did it come to be?
 How many members do you have?

 What makes it a great supporters club to be a part of?

-What does it show about Leeds United's global reach that you can have a supporters club in New York?
+What does it show about Leeds United's global reach that you can have a supporters club in LA?

 Why do you think Leeds fans - no matter where they are from - are so passionate and loyal to the club?